MicrosoftDocs/cloud-adoption-framework/docs/security/risk-insights.md

 > [!NOTE]
 > The general rule for risk accountability is:
 >
-> The person who owns and accepts the risk is the person that explains to the world what went wrong.
+> The person who owns and accepts the risk is the person that explains to the world what went wrong (often in front of TV cameras).

-When mature, the goal of security is to expose and mitigate risks, and then provide business change with minimal risk.
+When mature, the goal of security is to expose and mitigate risks, and then empower the business to change with minimal risk.
 That level of maturity requires risk insights and deep security integration.
 At any level of maturity for your organization, the top security risks should appear on the risk register.
 Those risks are then managed down to an acceptable level.

 ## What is cybersecurity risk?

 Cybersecurity risk is the potential damage or destruction of business assets, revenue, and reputation.
 This damage is caused by human attackers attempting to steal money, information, or technology.

 While these attacks happen in the technical environment, they often represent a risk to your entire organization.
 Cybersecurity risk should be aligned to your risk measurement, tracking, and mitigation framework.
-Many organizations still treat cybersecurity risk as a technical problem to be 'solved'.
+Many organizations still treat cybersecurity risk as a technical problem to be *solved*.
 This perception isn't right and doesn't mitigate the strategic business impact of risk.

 The following diagram shows the shift from a typical technically oriented program to a business framework.

 :::image type="content" source="./media/technical-to-business-transformation.png" alt-text="Diagram that shows the shift from a typical technically oriented program to a business framework." lightbox="./media/technical-to-business-transformation-popout.png":::

 Security leaders must step back from the technical lens and learn what assets and data are important to business leaders.
 Then prioritize how teams spend their time, attention, and budget relating to business importance.
-The technical lens is reapplied as the security and Information Technology (IT) teams work through solutions.
+The technical lens is reapplied as the security and IT teams work through solutions.
 But looking at cybersecurity risk only as a technology problem runs the risk of solving the wrong problems.

 ## Align your security risk management